TinusJ/socialcircle/README.md

 - Side nave scrolls down with feed<br />
 - Lag / delay on clicks<br />
 - Lag / Delaay on startup (use deviceready)<br />
--colour schemes
+- Colour schemes<br />
 <br />
+Changes
-Added change when login for twitter and facebook
+-Added change when login for twitter and facebook